n4vysh/portfolio/README.md

 ## License

+This icon ([svg file](./misc/icon.svg)) is licensed under the CC BY-NC-ND 4.0.
-This repository is licensed under the MIT license.
+Other files is licensed under the MIT license.
 See the [LICENSE.txt](./LICENSE.txt) file for details.

 [gawk-link]: https://www.gnu.org/software/gawk/